martinferianc/Improving_Per_Esti_for_FPGA-based_Acc_for_CNNs-ARC2020/README.md

 # Improving Performance Estimation for FPGA-based Accelerators for Convolutional Neural Networks

 A codebase accompanying the paper "Improving Performance Estimation for FPGA-based Accelerators for Convolutional Neural Networks", by Ferianc et al. presented at ARC'2020.
 The paper is in the repository under [`paper.pdf`](paper.pdf) accompanied by a presentation under [`presentation.pdf`](presentation.pdf).
-(They will be added after the presentation at ARC'2020 in April 2020)

 1. [Abstract](#Abstract)
 2. [Tutorial](#Tutorial)